At least 29 dead after 7.2-magnitude earthquake hits Haiti

 Haiti earthquake: At least 29 people dead as PM declares state of emergency

+Ariel Henry urges Haitians to unify as they ‘confront this dramatic situation in which we’re living right now’

-At least 29 people have been killed after 7.2-magnitude earthquake struck Haiti, just days before a tropical storm is expected to make landfall on the island.
+At least 29 people have been killed after a 7.2-magnitude earthquake struck Haiti, just days before a tropical storm is expected to make landfall on the island.

 Prime minister Ariel Henry said he was mobilising all available government resources to help victims in the affected areas.